ksasao/brownie/src/brownie_learn/readme.md

 ## How to setup
 1. Update firmware to maixpy_v0.5.0_9_g8eba07d_m5stickv.bin
 http://dl.sipeed.com/MAIX/MaixPy/release/master/maixpy_v0.5.0_9_g8eba07d
-2. Copy files in src directory into microSD card
+2. Copy files in brownie_learn directory into microSD card
 3. run!

 ## How to use